Spotted a heat rash on baby? Here’s all you need to know about newborn heat rash, baby heat rash treatments, and how long heat bumps on baby last.

 What causes baby heat rash?

 We worry so much about keeping babies warm, but it turns out it’s also pretty easy for them to get overheated and get baby heat rash.

 What does a heat rash look like on a baby?

-But what your baby’s rash looks like depends on what type they have.
+But what your baby’s heat rash looks like depends on what type they have.

 There are three types of heat rash that range in severity:

-- Miliaria crystalline: This one looks like tiny little flesh-colored blisters and is the least worrisome of the baby heat rash family.
+- Miliaria crystallin: This one looks like tiny little flesh-colored blisters and is the least worrisome of the baby heat rash family.

-- Miliaria ruba: This is the most common baby heat rash, sometimes called “prickly heat,” and is the one that causes red bumps and itchiness.
+- Miliaria ruba: This is the most common baby heat rash, sometimes called “prickly heat”, these heat bumps on baby can be itchy and easily irritated.

 - Miliaria profunda: This one will cause the most discomfort for your baby and can produce a burning sensation.
 In this one, the sweat leaks into the skin and causes flesh-colored lesions.
 This version can get infected and leave your little one with heat exhaustion.
 If you see this one, it’s best to call your healthcare provider ASAP.